LeoKeidran/tc-autosplitters/index.md

 ## What is an AutoSplitter?

 Without getting too technical, an AutoSplitter looks for conditions to split for you.
 Some games, such as Portal can look directly at the game's memory to do this, such as looking for a level change.
-As Trauma Center runs are on console, no such option is available, however instead I am using [Toufool's Auto-Split](https://github.com/Toufool/AutoSplit) that was worked on by them and Avasam.
+As Trauma Center runs are on console, no such option is available, however instead I am using [Toufool's Auto-Split](https://github.com/Toufool/AutoSplit) that was worked on by them and Avasam (and many others).
 This software visually compares your game capture with set images I have created, to split for you.

 ## Disclaimer